s-okami/Active-Admin-CakePHP/README.markdown

 or simply added to the app/Controller/AppController.php file for all controllers to use

     var $components = array('ActiveAdmin.Filter');

+For filters to work in all plugins, modify the first line of your AppController to have:

+    App::uses('Controller', 'Controller');
+    App::uses('File', 'Utility');
+    App::uses('Folder', 'Utility');

 5 - For the admin_index function: